heimdallrj/wordpress-cli/ROADMAP.md

 ### Installation

-First of all, users need to install `wp-init` NPM module in the global scope to their computer.
+First of all, users need to install `wp-cli` NPM module in the global scope to their computer.

 ```
-npm install -g wp-init
+npm install -g wp-cli
 ```

-> `wp-init` is just a temparaly name for now untill find a proper name for this.
+> `wp-cli` is just a temparaly name for now untill find a proper name for this.

 ### Configuring